j0ono0/pinout/docs/pages/KiCad_integration.rst

     **KiCad 5**: Footprints are on *Eco1.User* layer by default.

 .. warning::
-    KiCad 6 allows users assign an alias to layer names.
-Only use KiCad's default layer names when generating a pinout library.
+    KiCad 6 allows users to assign an alias to layer names.
+Only use KiCad's **default** layer names when generating a pinout library.

-The pinout footprints are now accessible in KiCad and can be placed like any other component.
+The pinout footprints can now be added to KiCad like any other footprint library and added to an existing design in the PCB Editor.

 Add an origin
 -------------

 The hardware image used in a diagram must be aligned to KiCad's coordinate system for pinout to successfully align components.
 This can be done by placing an Origin footprint at a corrosponding location in KiCad.
+The origin footprint marks where an image's top-left corner will be positioned.

 Add pin-labels